 So you’re going on a road trip out of town and you need to take your cat?
 Don’t stress!
 With some proper planning and preparation, your trip can go off without a hitch.
-Here are some important things to consider when planning a road trip with your cat in tow:
+Here are some important things to consider when traveling with a cat in tow:

 Schedule a Pre-Trip Vet Visit